 Depending on our viewpoint, we might think that the fighter is either courageous or ill-tempered and that the individual who flees is cowardly – or wise enough to live to fight another day.

-“In prehistoric times, mankind often had only two choices in crisis situations: fight or flee.
+“In prehistoric times, humanity often had only two choices in crises: fight or flee.
 In modern times, humor offers us a third alternative; fight, flee – or laugh.”
 Robert Orben.

 But I believe there are three benefits to learning to laugh in a crisis that outweighs our discomfort.